fps/OPWF/README.md

 - Rotate the encoder to change a setting.
 Since the display is so godawfully slow the code waits for a timeout until updating the display.
 - Press the STOP button on the display to start the winding process
 - Press the STOP button to stop the winding process, too ;)
+- Press the STOP button twice (doubleclick) to reset the "Current Winds" counter to 0

+# CAVEATS

+- Do not use the encoder during the winding process.
+The stepper control should be robust, but the servo control is not.
+Everytime you move the encoder you will experience the servo jerking.
+This will take a little effort to do correcty.
+- The "Current Winds" counter is only updated when the winding is stopped.
+Otherwise the display updates would interfere with the servo controll as well.

 # Author